loadthecode0/cache-simulator/README.md

 You can change your interpreter to `python` if applicable.

-Notes: The report outlines the explanations for the observed trends and aims to determine the best configuration for the trace.
+Note: The report outlines the explanations for the observed trends and aims to determine the best configuration for the trace.